 The Saint Francis University Payroll Office is responsible for processing timely and accurate payments to faculty, staff, and student employees by ensuring compliance with all government agencies and laws.
 The Payroll Office also manages payroll deductions and related financials.

 Administrative and faculty employees are paid on a semi-monthly schedule.
-Unless otherwise noted, contracts are paid on the first avaialble pay date after being received from Human Resources.
+Unless otherwise noted, contracts are paid on the first available pay date after being received from Human Resources.

 Request a duplicate W-2 with this fillable form.